- Try to sell your home.

 What is my next step if I am facing foreclosure?

 The answer to this question is simple.
 You must consult an attorney!
-No two cases are the same and you need to know your options.
-This article is designed only to give you a general outline of the process and procedure.
-Call us to set up an appointment so that we can review the facts of your case with you and see what approach is best for your situation.
+No two cases are the same.
+You need to know your options.
+This article only gives you a general outline of the process and procedure.
+Call us to set up an appointment.
+We can review the facts of your case with you and see the best approach for your situation.

 Contact Us for a Free Consultation

-Contact us at, contact us by e-mail or call us at 207-942-4697 (toll free at 877-900-9857) to set up a free consultation.
-This article is not meant to be a substitute for legal advice from an attorney as every person’s situation is unique.
-It is important that you hire an attorney to help you avoid the many pitfalls that can occur in a bankruptcy.
+Contact us by e-mail.
+Call us at 207-942-4697 or toll-free at 877-900-9857 to set up a free consultation.
+This article does not substitute legal advice from an attorney.
+Every person’s situation is unique.
+It is important that you hire an attorney to help you avoid the many pitfalls that can occur in bankruptcy.